-Members of the Awards Committee of the Otto René Castillo Awards for Political Theatre gathered at the Castillo Theatre on Friday evening February 7th to announce this year’s Otto Award honorees.
-The 16th annual awards celebration will be held on May 18, 2014.
-This year's honorees are:
+Members of the Awards Committee of the Otto René Castillo Awards for Political Theatre gathered at the Castillo Theatre on West 42nd Street on Friday evening to announce this year’s Otto Award honorees.

-Carlton and Maurice Turner, who together founded M.U.G.A.B.E.E.
+Carlton and Maurice Turner together founded M.U.G.A.B.E.E.
 (Men Under Guidance Acting Before Early Extinction) in the late 1990s, a flexible ensemble focused on collaborative creation in communities.
 Based in Mississippi, the Turner brothers are artists, arts educators and cultural organizers who use the performing arts to help young people empower themselves and facilitate conversations about the role of art and culture in the broader struggles of our society.